CenterForSpatialResearch/mapping_architecture_urbanism_humanities/06_Projections.md

 * In order to create our map, the only data we need is state name, state ID, and population count.
 	* To narrow the dataset down to only these values, delete every column *except* for `Geography (GEO_ID)`, `Geographic Area Name (NAME)`, and the last column on the right, `Population (POP)`.
-	* Next, delete the second row of the spreadsheet, which contains descriptions for the columns.

 	![Editing Population Estimates](Images/06_06_editTable.png)